Set in the Chicago music scene in the early ‘90s, when CDs were king, the Internet was a rumor, and your phone stayed home.

 Walt asked if he could read it.
 “It’s not quite finished,” Sabir said.
 “I’m still waiting for the perfect title to find me.
 And I’m not sure I like the ending.”

-Walt was reading Sabir’s play on the train when Sue Franklin, his former Sun-Times editor, got on at the Belmont stop.
+Walt was reading Sabir’s play on the train when Sue Franklin, his former Sun-Times editor, got on at the Lincoln Avenue stop.
 They were happy to see each other and she sat next to him and put her head on his shoulder.

 “She’s worse than you can imagine,” Sue said.
 “I need a drink.”

 As they were talking, Walt missed his stop, but he didn’t say anything and just kept riding with Sue.
 “Let’s get that drink,” he said.
 They got off the train at Cicero and Belmont and walked to the Bucket O’ Suds.
 Joe Danno, the wired, elderly owner, was playing some esoteric jazz and expounding on the merits of Eric Dolphy to a bar lined with Bucketeers, which is how Joe dubbed his regulars.
 “I don’t know, Joe,” Walt said, motioning toward the turntable that was part of the bar’s oldie decor.
 “It sounds to me like he’s just making it up as he goes along.”
-Danno just waved his joking attempt away and asked them what they wanted.
+It was not the first time Walt made that joke, and Danno just swatted it away and asked them what they wanted.
 Walt ordered a club soda and cranberry and Sue, cocking her head and looking surprised, ordered the same.
 “She’ll have an Elixir of Lucifer,” Walt said, referring to Sue’s favorite Danno concoction (he had a hundred).
 “You can drink in front of me,” he said as they walked to a table.
 “Now, let’s hear about your new music critic.”
 Sue laughed.
 “Mighty Average would be a big step up!
 I think she’s just rewriting press releases to make them more positive.”
 The pair ended up talking and laughing and crying for three hours.
 Walt eventually switched to beer.
 Walt and Sue kissed each other goodbye, with a slight trace of tongue.

 At the train station, Walt pulled Sabir’s play out of his bag and continued reading it on the long ride home.
 Occasionally, he’d look out the window and smile like he hadn’t in months.
 Right before he got to his stop at Roscoe Street, he wrote “All That’s Left Is Everything” on the blank title page.
 Still giddy from his encounter with Sue, he was excited to tell Sabir that new love had found his title.
 He walked fast from the train stop.
 But when he arrived at his building, an ambulance was pulling away.